MSNBC airs audio of McCarthy saying he considered asking Trump to resign - NewsBreak

 According to the Times, Mark Bednar, a spokesperson for McCarthy, also pushed back against the reporting, saying, “McCarthy never said he’d call Trump to say he should resign.”

-The Hill has reached out to the offices of McCarthy and Cheney for comment.Jan.
-6 suspect arrested after allegedly bragging to Uber driver
+The Hill has reached out to the offices of McCarthy and Cheney for comment.Mother stepping in front of vehicles, gets them to stop for school bus

 The development comes months ahead of the November midterms, in which Republicans are seeking to regain majorities in the House and Senate.
 McCarthy is eyeing the House Speaker’s gavel if his party takes control of the lower chamber.